Dartmouth Tuck MBA Essay Tips & Deadlines [2020 – 2021]

-Under Pena’s leadership, Tuck has developed a very purposeful process focused on admitting people who meet its four criteria, summed up as: smart, nice, accomplished, and aware.
+Under Executive Director of Admissions and Financial Aid Luke Pena’s leadership, Tuck has developed a very purposeful process focused on admitting people who meet its four criteria, summed up as: smart, accomplished, aware and encouraging.
 The criteria match my understanding of the Tuck community, and also are relatively easy to grasp.
 Once Tuck established and defined these criteria, it designed its application process to unearth the qualities it is seeking in candidates.

 For more information on the Tuck criteria and the application process, please review:

 Your essays are an opportunity to articulate your candidacy for Tuck.
 The best responses are clear, succinct, forthright, thoughtful, genuine, and so distinctly personal that only you could have written them.
 We expect that your essays are completely accurate and exclusively your own.
 Use of essay writing services violates Tuck’s admissions policies.

 Tuck students can articulate how the distinctive Tuck MBA will advance their aspirations.
 Why are you pursuing an MBA and why Tuck?
 (300 words)

 What distinctive aspects of the Tuck MBA experience will help you realize your post-MBA goals?
 What motivates you to apply to Tuck and would compel you to accept an offer of admission?
 That’s really what they want to know.
 And those elements of the program need to be associated with your aspirations.